Best TV Deals Right Now

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

 Consumer Reports tests hundreds of TVs every year to help you find the best picture quality and performance for your budget.
-Below, you’ll find some of the top TV deals across all sizes, types, and prices.
+Below, you’ll find some of the top TV deals right now across all sizes, types, and prices.
 There are also a few deals on soundbars for anyone who buys or already owns a TV that could use some sonic assistance.
 And you can pick up a new streaming device at a discount if you’re planning to stream the game this year.

 Looking for something else?
 CR tests tons of different products, and we keep tabs on everything to let you know when there’s a great deal.
 You can check out our Deals hub for all the latest and greatest discounts.